Enable the Google Search Console integration in HubSpot

 You can integrate your Google Search Console with HubSpot's Content Management System (CMS) and Marketing Hub product.
 As part of this integration, the Subscription Service will be able to view, manage, and store the properties which include the lists of sites and domains you control in HubSpot and the Search Console data for your connected properties.

-- In the dialog box, click Install app.
+• In the pop-up box, click Install app.

 Please note: the Google Apps integration requests permission for all Google tools available in HubSpot.
 It won't ask for access to contacts, calendar, or email unless you already use your Sales Hub tools to connect with Google Calendar or Gmail.